 After a search that spanned almost a year’s duration, Colin Creel began serving as Headmaster effective July 2011.
 Colin’s duties include vision casting and strategic planning, marketing and development, communications, working with the board and overseeing all operations of the school.
 Theresa Tamel began serving in the role of Principal on June 1, 2011.
 She assumed the responsibilities for curriculum development, faculty support, and student support and discipline.
 De Ann Crawford is now Director of Admissions and Community Development.

 Cornerstone continued to grow and expand during the 2011-2012 school year.
 Enrollment grew from 181 students in the fall of 2011 to 236 students in the fall of 2012.
-To accommodate this growth, the Middle School expanded into another building to start the 2012-2013 school year and currently, 6th – 8th grade students, teachers and office staff are housed in the new facility.
+To accommodate this growth, the Middle School expanded into another building to start the 2012-2013 school year.
 Due to additional growth, Cornerstone took down additional space in the new facility for the 2013-2014 school year as well as the 2014-2015 school year.
 In addition, for the first time in school history Cornerstone had two separate division principals starting in the fall of 2014.
 Melissa Dill was hired to serve as the Lower School Principal while Theresa Tamel was asked to serve as the Middle School Principal.